jhoffman5/student_accessible_files/networking/projects/p1/README.md

 The client program will send a fixed number of properly initialized ClientDatagram packets to the server.
 In a perfect world the client program will receive back the same number of ServerDatagrams.

-Each pair is associated with one another using a
+Each pair (client to server datagram is expecting a matching server to client datagram) is associated with one another using a
 ```sequence_number``` member.
 As the client transmits, it memorizes that it sent that
 particular sequence number.
 As it receives acknowledgements, it removes its memory of
 that sequence numbers.